wykra-io/wykra-api/README.md

 ## Getting started

 We are building everything in the open from the first commit.
-If documentation is missing or unclear, open an issue or ping us—we would rather answer questions than ship guesswork.
+If documentation is missing or unclear, open an issue or ping us.
+We would rather answer questions than ship guesswork.

 ### Bright Data setup